dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     * correct - 0 or 1

     Notes:
-    * For SEB which was used during the developoment, question text and reference answer were also store to help with debugging.
+    * For SEB which was used during the development, question text and reference answer were also store to help with debugging.
-    * For SAG the orignal score was also stored (0-5) for analysis purposes
+    * For SAG the original score was also stored (0-5) for analysis purposes

 #### SEB Preprocessing ####